reegis/deflex/docs/input_data.rst

 | ...  | ...       | ...           | ...              | ...                |
 +------+-----------+---------------+------------------+--------------------+

 As the name says, this sheet requires data from all the commodities (i.e. non volatile) the scenario uses.
 Generation cost, emission factor and the annual maximum generation limit (if there is one, otherwise just write *inf*) must be provided.
+If the ``annual limit`` is ``inf`` in any line the column can be left out.
 The data can be provided either global under DE, regional under DEXX or as a combination of both, where some commodities are global and some are regional.
-Regionalized commodities are specially useful for commodities with an annual limit, for example bioenergy.
-It is important to remark that commodities does not mean fossil fuels, althought all of them are commodities.
-Commodities mean the fuels with which energy generation can be controlled.
+Regionalised commodities are specially useful for commodities with an annual limit, for example bioenergy.
+It is important to remark that commodities does not mean fossil fuels, although all of them are commodities.

+??Commodities mean the fuels with which energy generation can be controlled??

 Data sources (optional)
 +++++++++++++++++++++++
 *Highly recomended*.
 Here the type data, the source name and the url from where they were obtained can be listed.
+It is a free format and additional columns can be added.
+This table helps to make your scenario as transparent as possible.

 Electricity sector (mandatory)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~